-Helps Birth Mother’s Grief and Loss – Imagine being in a birth mother’s shoes as she kisses her baby goodbye for the last time, knowing that she will never know what her child will look like one day, what his or her laugh sounds like, or if he or she is happy.
-For some birth parents, this could be too much to go through with the adoption.
-Conversely, imagine a birth mother kissing her baby goodbye, knowing she will receive pictures and letter updates and visits, depending on her preferences.
-This is often the difference in a birth mother being committed to her adoption decision.
+Helps Birth Mothers’ Grief and Loss – Imagine being in a birth mother’s shoes as she kissed her baby goodbye for the last time, knowing that she would never know what her child would look like one day, what his or her laugh would sound like, or if he or she would grow up happy.
+For a long time, this was the reality for most of the brave women who chose adoption for their babies.

-There is a section in your Adoption Planning Questionnaire (APQ) where you will choose the types of contact you are comfortable sharing with the birth parents.
+There is a section in your Adoption Planning Questionnaire (APQ) where you will choose the types of contact you are comfortable sharing with the prospective birth parents.

 As previously stated, “open adoption” will already be selected because you are required to participate in a conference call, email and phone number exchange, meeting at time of placement, pictures and letters correspondence, and an in-person meeting after placement.

-Because adoption is such an intimate processes, birth parents often learn an adoptive family’s last name at some point during the hospital stay or legal proceedings.
+Because adoption is such an intimate process, birth parents often learn an adoptive family’s last name during the hospital stay or legal proceedings.
 In addition, with the prevalence of social media and today’s technological advances, it is increasingly easy for birth parents and adoptive families to find each other’s full names on their own.

-When you choose to share your last name with them willingly, your choice helps establish a strong, trusting relationship with the birth parents.
-The more that birth parents feel they are trusted by you, the more secure they will be in your relationship and the more successful your adoption will be.
+When you choose to share your last name with them willingly, your choice helps establish a strong, trusting relationship with the prospective birth parents.
+The more that prospective birth parents feel they are trusted by you, the more secure they will be in your relationship and the more successful your adoption will be.
 In addition, open adoptions are rarely successful if the parties involved keep information secret from each other, and being comfortable sharing your last name will logistically and emotionally make your open adoption easier for all involved.

 Remember, unless you’re comfortable with us doing so, last names, addresses, phone numbers, email addresses or any other identifiable information are never shared by our agency.
 However, given the nature of today’s open adoptions, we do ask that all our adoptive families be prepared for and comfortable with prospective birth parents knowing their last name.

 Information available through these links is the sole property of the companies and organizations listed therein.
-America Adoptions, Inc. provides this information as a courtesy and is in now way response for its content or accuracy.
+American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.